YetiForceCompany/YetiForceCRM/.github/ISSUE_TEMPLATE/3-guestions-or-docs-request.md

 ---
-name: "📚Questions or docs request"
+name: "\U0001F4DAQuestions or docs request"
 about: Questions or docs request
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅

 Oh hi there! 😄